Find a stillbirth research project

 We are already making strides towards our goals.

-- In St. Mary’s Hospital, we lowered the average number of stillbirths by 19% from 2012 to 2017.
+- We have reduced the proportion of unexplained stillbirths in the Greater Manchester area by 32%.
 This is equivalent to 12 fewer babies dying every year.

 - In Edinburgh, obese women attending our antenatal clinic were an astounding 8 times less likely to have a stillbirth than women receiving standard care.